 Ref.
 Component or Assembly Art.
 Class.
-System Description & Boundaries Included Components (List not exhaustive) Excluded Components 4G Rear Suspension Members 10.3 TRC Structural members connecting the upright to the gearbox case or inboard suspension Wishbones / Links, Track- rod, Push/pull Rod, Bearings, Inboard Brackets not integrated in the Gearbox Carrier, Fasteners, Wheel Tethers, local electrical and electronic components.
+System Description & Boundaries Included Components (List not exhaustive) Excluded Components which are not integral with the Gearbox Carrier.
+A range of set-up options 4G Rear Suspension Members 10.3 TRC Structural members connecting the upright to the gearbox case or inboard suspension Wishbones / Links, Track-rod, Push/pull Rod, Bearings, Inboard Brackets not integrated in the Gearbox Carrier, Fasteners, Wheel Tethers, local electrical and electronic components.
 Suspension fairings as defined in 3.14 4H Rear Upright Assembly (Excluding Axles, bearings, nuts & retention system) 10.6 TRC Upright assembly between the connection to the suspension members and the wheel bearings Upright, Brackets - including variants for set- up changes, Fasteners, local electrical and electronic components.
-Any braking system components described in Article 11 41 Rear Axles (Inboard of the contact surface with the wheel spacer) and bearings, TRC Axle geometry lying inboard of the contact surface with the wheel spacers and wheel bearing assembly Axle geometry lying inboard of the contact surface with the wheel spacers, wheel bearings and spacers, interface and mounting to the brake disc bell, 4J Rear Axles (outboard of the contact surface with the wheel spacer), nuts & retention system 10.9 OSC Axle geometry lying outboard of the contact surface with the wheel spacers, wheel nut and dual stage mechanism to retain nut if loose Axle geometry lying outboard of the contact surface with the wheel spacers, axle nuts, wheel nut, fasteners, and wheel nut retention system.
+Any braking system components described in Article 11 41 Rear Axles (Inboard of the contact surface with the wheel spacer) and bearings, TRC Axle geometry lying inboard of the contact surface with the wheel spacers and wheel bearing assembly Axle geometry lying inboard of the contact surface with the wheel spacers, wheel bearings and spacers, interface and mounting to the brake disc bell, 4 J Rear Axles (outboard of the contact surface with the wheel spacer), nuts & retention system 10.9 OSC Axle geometry lying outboard of the contact surface with the wheel spacers, wheel nut and dual stage mechanism to retain nut if loose Axle geometry lying outboard of the contact surface with the wheel spacers, axle nuts, wheel nut, fasteners, and wheel nut retention system.
 4L Power Assisted Steering 10.5.3 TRC Steering unit from the attachment to the steering column to the clevises for the track rods, connection to the hydraulic system and connection to the electrical loom Rack assembly, local electrical and electronic components, protective cover, fasteners to survival cell, options for varying assistance.
 4M Steering column 10.x OSC The assembly that transfers load from the steering wheel QD through to the Power Assisted Steering Forward and Rearward columns, bearings, mounting brackets, attachments to chassis, parts required to pass impact test. local electrical and electronic components.
 Fixings to the survival cell.
-4N Steering wheel and quick release OSC The assembly that transfers load from the driver to the steering column Steering Wheel, quick release mechanism, gear shift and clutch paddles, local electrical and electronic components, SECU elements integrated in the assembly Any component that cannot be removed via the operation of the quick release 4P Wheel rims 10.7 SSC BBS Wheel Rim Assembly Rim, drive pegs, spacers, valve TPMS sensor, wheel cover
+4N Steering wheel and quick release OSC The assembly that transfers load from the driver to the steering column Steering Wheel, quick release mechanism, gear shift and clutch paddles, local electrical and electronic components, Any component that cannot be removed via the operation of the quick release